TheJacksonLaboratory/FunDataR/4_learning/2_regression.md

   smoother boundary and a wider margin.
 This can result in misclassification of more observations in the training-set, but decrease the potential for overfitting leading to poor performance on new observations.
-Increasing the `cost` forces the boundary to be more flexible in order to weave in an out between observations in order to keep them on the correct size of the boundary and outside the margin.
+Increasing the `cost` forces the boundary to be more flexible in order to weave in an out between observations in order to keep them on the correct side of the boundary and outside the margin.
 This tends to produce a better fit to the training-set while increasing the potential for overfitting.
 The extreme of setting `cost=0` results in no margin at all, while the other extreme of setting `cost=Inf` results in a **hard margin**, where no observations are